#

 Claude (Anthropic)

-When using Claude, your question and relevant data are sent to Anthropic's API over an encrypted (HTTPS) connection.
-Anthropic's data handling policies apply to this data.
 Your API key is stored locally in your Mac's Keychain and is only used to authenticate requests.

 For details on Anthropic's data policies, refer to Anthropic's privacy documentation (linked in Settings → Intelligence).